25 Fun Google Tricks You’ll Want to Try Immediately

 It can boost brainpower!

 ZDNet offers a handy tip to sift through university research: first type “site:edu” to limit the query to educational institutions, then try “intitle:” before your topic.
 For example, site:edu intitle:”American magazines” brings up results from Harvard, the University of Michigan, and more.
-You can also search get results from a specific website a similar way.
+You can also search results from a specific website in a similar way.
 Site:rd.com, anyone?
 Find out the 9 things you should never Google.